Complexity of a Projected Newton-CG Method for Optimization with Bounds: Numerical experiment

 \section{Numerical experiment}

-We test the practicality of {\bf PNCG} (Algorithm~\ref{Alg: PNCG}) by comparing it with several other approaches on the well-known Nonnegative Matrix Factorization (NMF) problem, including general approaches for constrained optimization and approaches that exploit the specific structure of NMF.
-Preliminary results show that {\bf PNCG} contends well with general methods and is competitive with the specialized methods on problems with relatively low dimensions.\footnote{Experiments in this section are conducted using \texttt{Matlab R2018b} on MacBook Air 1.3 GHz Intel Core i5.
+We test the practicality of {\bf PNCG} (Algorithm~\ref{Alg: PNCG}) by comparing it with several other approaches on the well-known Nonnegative Matrix Factorization (NMF) problem.
+The competitors include the gradient projection method ({\bf pgrad}) described in \cite[Section 3.3]{bertsekas2016nonlinear} (see Algorithm~\ref{Alg: pgrad}), a log-barrier Newton-CG ({\bf LBNCG}) proposed in \cite{10.1093/imanum/drz074} for optimization with bounds, and two approaches that are specialized to NMF.
+Preliminary results show that {\bf PNCG} contends well with {\bf pgrad} and {\bf LBNCG}, and is competitive with the specialized methods on problems with relatively low dimensions.\footnote{Experiments in this section are conducted using \texttt{Matlab R2018b} on MacBook Air 1.3 GHz Intel Core i5.
 Source codes of experiments in this section can be found at: \texttt{https://github.com/yue-xie/ProjectedNewton}.} We use $\left<A,B\right>$ to denote the inner product of matrices $A, B \in \bR^{d_1 \times d_2}$ defined by $Tr(A^TB)$, while the Frobenius norm is $\| A \|_F = \sqrt{\left<A,A\right>}$.

 NMF is stated as follows, for a given matrix $V \in \bR^{m \times n}$:

 where the nonnegativity constraints apply componentwise, that is, all elements of $W$ and $\Y$ are required to be nonnegative.
 NMF has a wide range of applications in image processing and text mining; see \cite{gillis2014and} for a comprehensive review.